damies13/TestDataTable/Doc/GUI.md

 ## Deleting a column
 In the top right hand corner of a table column (next to the column count) is a x button, clicking this will bring up the delete column dialogue.
 Clicking the Delete button in this dialogue will remove the column from the table along with any values in the column.

 > IMPORTANT NOTE: Use caution with this feature, as it can result in data loss.
-If unsure, use the <a href="#Export Data" >data export feature</a> first to make a backup of the table.
+If unsure, use the <a href="#Export-Data" >data export feature</a> first to make a backup of the table.

 |![Delete Column](Images/v0.2.0-DeleteColumn.png)|
 |---|